ctools/ctools/doc/source/users/reference_manual/csphagen.rst

     Galactic latitude of source region centre (deg)

 ``rad [real]``
-    Radius of source region circle (deg
+    Radius of source region circle (deg)

 ``bkgregmin [integer]``
-    Minimum number of background region for REFLECTED method.
+    Minimum number of background regions for REFLECTED method.
 If not available, observation is skipped.
 (Default: 2)

 ``maxoffset [real]``
     Maximum offset of source from camera center to accept observation